nualn/cli_rsa/documentation/week3.md

 ## What I did:
 Implemented the extended eucledian algorithm.
 Finished the rest of the key generation algorithm.
+Rust comes with style checking included and I don't see a need to alter the default style conf so I have not made my own.

 ## Progress:
 Extended Eucledian Algorithm implemented.
 The rest of key generation implemented.